sams-tom/Multimodal-AUV/README.md

  ## 🚧 Problem Addressed 🚧
 **Environmental mapping** within complex underwater environments presents significant challenges due to inherent data complexities and sensor limitations.
-Traditional methodologies often struggle to account for the variable conditions encountered in marine settings, such as attenuation of light 🔦, turbidity  🌊, and the physical constraints of acoustic and optical sensors 📸  .
+Traditional methodologies often struggle to account for the variable conditions encountered in marine settings, such as attenuation of **light 🔦, turbidity  🌊, and the physical constraints of acoustic and optical sensors 📸** .
 These factors contribute to **noisy, incomplete, and uncertain data acquisition**, hindering the generation of reliable environmental characterizations.📉

 Furthermore, conventional machine learning models typically yield point predictions without quantifying associated uncertainties.
-In applications requiring high-stakes decision-making, such as marine conservation🌿, resource management 🐠, or autonomous navigation 🧭, understanding the **confidence bounds** of predictions is critical for robust risk assessment and operational planning.
-The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs), including high-resolution multibeam sonar 📡, side-scan sonar 🛰️, and optical imagery 📷, further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.
+In applications requiring high-stakes decision-making, such as **marine conservation🌿, resource management 🐠, or autonomous navigation 🧭**, understanding the **confidence bounds** of predictions is critical for robust risk assessment and operational planning.
+The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs), including high-resolution **multibeam sonar 📡, side-scan sonar 🛰️, and optical imagery 📷**, further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.

 This project addresses these critical limitations by developing and deploying **multimodal Bayesian Neural Networks (BNNs)**.
 This approach explicitly models and quantifies the **epistemic and aleatoric uncertainties** inherent in complex underwater datasets, providing not only robust environmental classifications but also **quantifiable measures of prediction confidence**.
 By leveraging the **complementary strengths of multiple sensor modalities**, the framework aims to deliver enhanced accuracy, scalability, and decision-making capabilities for comprehensive underwater environmental understanding. ✨